hmrc/income-tax-mtd-changelog/README.md

 ### 14 August 2023

-The following change was deployed into sandbox:
+The following change is now available in the Sandbox:

 #### business-details-api